giovifav/moonscape/readme.md

 ## Instructions

-to play a tape file simply drag and drop it into the player window
+to play a tape file simply drag and drop it into the player window or  via the load button

 ## What is the tape format?